 Types of KPIs for Product Management

-The KPIs a product manager uses depends on the type of product a company produces alongside its structure and processes.
+The KPIs a product manager uses depend on the type of product a company produces alongside its structure and processes.
 Each KPI must be aligned with organizational goals and strategies to ensure actionable insights can be gathered from the data reported.

 Monthly Recurring Revenue (MRR)